Gift Ideas for Boomers: Thoughtful Presents for the Generation

 Harry & David, need I say more?

-Ever since they gave us that first tenderloin, it’s the only kind of steak we buy now.
-In fact, I just cut one up a few minutes ago and put 12 steaks in the freezer.
-That’s enough for six steak dinners for us at about $25 a meal.
-Not bad for steaks at all.
-Terry has his special way of cooking them on the grill and it has spoiled us!
-We rarely order steak anymore when eating out.
-We like what he fixes at home))
+Ever since that first tenderloin gift, it’s become the only kind of steak we buy.
+In fact, I just cut one up earlier today and tucked 12 beautiful steaks into the freezer — enough for six steak dinners for the two of us, and it works out to about $25 per meal.
+Not bad at all for steak night!
+Terry has his own special way of grilling them, and honestly, it’s spoiled us.
+We almost never order steak when we eat out anymore — we prefer what he makes right here at home. 😊

 give a baby boomer a gift certificate or coupons for movies and restaurants